AudeNec/checkpoint_backend/README.md

-# Awesome Project Build with TypeORM

-Steps to run this project:
+# My backend checkpoint

-1. Run `npm i` command
+`npm i` to init

-2. Setup database settings inside `data-source.ts` file
-3. Run `npm start` command
+`npm run start` create the database and seed the continent table on first launch

+Have fun!